qooxdoo/qooxdoo/docs/core/environment.md

-This isn't always practical - for example, you may wish to use the configuration to set the default value for an environment setting - to prevent the compiler eliminating the code, use the "preserveEnvironment" setting.
+This isn't always practical - for example, you may wish to use the configuration to set the default value for an environment setting - to prevent the compiler from eliminating the code, use the "preserveEnvironment" setting.

 ## Defining New Environment Settings